Yuma International Airport

 Yuma International Airport is a joint use airport with civilian and military flight activity operated in conjunction with the U.S. Marine Corps via the Marine Corps Air Station Yuma.
 The airfield is located 3.5 mi south of the central business district of Yuma, a city in Yuma County, Arizona, United States, and 150 mi east of San Diego International Airport.
-It is mostly used for military aviation, but is also served by 4 commercial airlines and 2 aeromedical Medevac company as well as being used for general aviation activities.
+It is mostly used for military aviation, but is also served by 4 commercial airlines and 2 aeromedical Medevac companies as well as being used for general aviation activities.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned NYL by the FAA and YUM by the IATA (which has not assigned NYL to any airport).
 The airport's ICAO identifier is KNYL.

 Facilities and aircraft

 Yuma International Airport covers an area of 3100 acre at an elevation of 213 ft above mean sea level.
 It has four runways: